necrophonic/bowling-kata/README.md

 # TDD Demo - Bowling Game Kata

 This is a simple Go implementation of a solution to the TDD bowling kata

-## Branches

-- `master` an empty project which can be used to practice/demonstrate the kata
-- `completed` a branch with the completed code and a commit history detailing each step.

 ## Bowling Game Kata